-As of December 31, 2019 Forum Pacific, Inc., knows no one who beneficially owns in excess of 10% of Forum Pacific, Inc. common stock except as set forth in the table below:
+As of December 31, 2020 Forum Pacific, Inc., knows no one who beneficially owns in excess of 10% of Forum Pacific, Inc. common stock except as set forth in the table below:

-Title of Class Name, address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held % of total o/s shares Common International Polymer Corporation, T. Santiago St., Canumay, Valenzuela City (Stockholder) same as record owner (see note 1) Filipino 496,887,494 26.501 Common PCD Nominee Corporation, 37/F Tower 1, The Enterprise Center, 6766 Ayala Ave.
-Cor.
-Paseo De Roxas, Makati City (Stockholder) PCD Participants and their clients (see note 2) Filipino 416,720,474 22.225 Common The Wellex Group Inc., 35th Flr., One Corporate Center, Doña Julia Vargas ave., cor, Meralco ave., Ortigas Center, Pasig City (Stockholder) same as record owner (see note 3) Filipino 376,950,000 20.104
+Title of Class Name, address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held % of total o/s shares Common International Polymer Corp., T. Santiago St., Canumay, Valenzuela City (Stockholder) same as record owner (see note 1) Filipino 496,887,494 26.501 Common PCD Nominee Corp.
+37/F Tower 1, The Enterprise Center, 6766 Ayala Ave., Cor Paseo de Roxas, Makati City (Stockholder) PCD Participants and their clients (see note 2) Filipino 426,005,374 22.720 Common The Wellex Group Inc., 35th Flr., One Corporate Center, Doña Julia Vargas cor, Meralco ave., Ortigas Center, Pasig City (Stockholder) same as record owner (see note 3) Filipino 376,950,000 20.104

-International Polymer Corporation ("IPC") is a significant shareholder of the Company.
+1International Polymer Corporation ("IPC") is a significant shareholder of the Company.
 As per By-laws and the Corporation Code, the Board of Directors of IPC has the power to decide how the IPC shares in Forum Pacific Inc. are to be voted.